Earnshaw Cook: Influence and legacy

-Cook never worked for a Major League baseball team; he described the relationship between himself and baseball franchises in the forward to Percentage Baseball: "I would be willing to go as far as pretending to understand why none of four competent and successful executives of second-division ball clubs were most reluctant to employ probabilistic methods of any description... but they did not even want to hear about them!"
+Cook never worked for a Major League baseball team; he described the relationship between himself and baseball franchises in the foreword to Percentage Baseball: "I would be willing to go as far as pretending to understand why none of four competent and successful executives of second-division ball clubs were most reluctant to employ probabilistic methods of any description... but they did not even want to hear about them!"
 Though Cook himself was never hired by a Major League team, his work influenced Major League Baseball personnel such as Tal Smith, Ewing Kauffman and Davey Johnson, as well as future sabermetricians like Palmer.
 Percentage Baseball also influenced Eric Walker, who worked for the San Francisco Giants and Sandy Alderson's Oakland Athletics.
 Cook's slide rule, which he used during his research for Percentage Baseball, was donated upon request to the Baseball Hall of Fame.
-Prior to his death he had diminished eyesight and he and wife Elizabeth Cook collaborated with Johns Hopkins on engineering illuminated magnification glasses for reading and research.
+Prior to his death, he had diminished eyesight and he and his wife, Elizabeth Cook, collaborated with Johns Hopkins on developing illuminated magnifying glasses for reading and research.
 His signature tie was a bow tie.
 He engineered a unique golf putter for himself and applied his statistical and rare metal analysis to golf as well.
-He had experience in the navy during WW1 and his roommate from College Larry Keyes and he played baseball.
+He served in the Navy during World War I and played baseball with his college roommate, Larry Keyes.
 Elizabeth Cook experienced college in England.
 Cook had no direct descendants.
 Earnshaw Cook died of a heart attack in 1987 in Baltimore, Maryland.
-Elizabeth Cook passed in 1996.
+Elizabeth Cook died in 1996.

 Philip Roth based the character of the kid genius baseball coach Isaac Ellis in The Great American Novel on Cook.